 ~ Maria bella, R.D.

 You may have noticed that the latest nutrition trend is to eat a diet "high in healthy fats".
 Yet, personally, I found that I gained weight and began to feel less and less well the more fat I consumed.
-So, I decided to take a closer look and dedicate this week's blog to this topic.
+So, I decided to take a closer look and blog about it.

 However, healthy fat is still fat, and just like unhealthy types of fat, it's loaded with calories.
 Fat is also a hormonally active tissue.
 It produces estrogen, and when consumed in excessive amounts it increases our risk of cancer.